-- g.
-A candidate for initial tenure-track appointment to the faculty at the rank of associate professor with at least three years of full-time teaching experience at or above the rank of assistant professor (at Smith or another academic institution) may request that up to three years of prior teaching be counted in the probationary period leading toward tenure.
-The time to be counted toward tenure will be determined by the provost in consultation with the unit and the Committee on Tenure and Promotion at the time of the initial appointment to the tenure-track faculty. - 2.
-A candidate under consideration for permanent appointment will be notified in writing of the nature of the unit's recommendation no later than December 8 of the academic year during which the recommendation is made. - 3.
+- 2. A candidate under consideration for permanent appointment will be notified in writing of the nature of the unit's recommendation no later than December 8 of the academic year during which the recommendation is made. - 3.
 If the decision of the Committee on Tenure and Promotion is against tenure, a candidate whose existing appointment extends only to the end of the academic year in which the decision is made will receive a terminal appointment for one additional year. - 4.
 Recommendations: Unit Procedures - a.
 All permanent members of the unit eligible to vote on the recommendation will meet to determine whether a candidate is to be recommended for appointment to the permanent staff.
 Note: No ex officio member of the Committee on Tenure and Promotion may participate or vote at this meeting.
 As called for in III.A.1.b, all eligible members of the unit are expected to participate and will receive notices of all meetings at which a recommendation for tenure is to be discussed.
 All participating members will review the full dossier, must attend all meetings (in person or electronically), and may vote only if they are present (in person or electronically) at the meeting when the final discussion and vote occur. - b.
 During the three-semester period consisting of the semester of any recommendation for tenure and the two preceding it, each member of a unit eligible to vote must acquire firsthand knowledge of the teaching of the candidate under consideration.
 A variety of methods may provide such knowledge; the most common among these are class visits, attendance at lectures appropriate for a student audience, and team teaching.
 (See also II.A.1 and II.B.1.) - c.
 Outside evaluations of the scholarly and/or artistic work of a candidate for tenure is required as part of the review by the unit and by the Committee on Tenure and Promotion.
 The relevant procedures are specified in paragraphs 4.d through 4.g, below.
 (See also II.A.2 and II.B.2.)
 If such outside evaluations of the candidate's work have been secured within the two years preceding the review for tenure, the candidate, the unit, and the Committee on Tenure and Promotion may agree to dispense with additional outside evaluations. - d.
 The candidate and the unit, in separate memoranda, must each submit to the Committee on Tenure and Promotion the names and contact information of at least four outside evaluators, listed in descending order of preference.
 The committee will solicit evaluations from two on each list, in the indicated order of preference, reserving the others as substitutes for any preferred evaluators who are unable to comment.
 After consultation with the candidate and the unit, the committee may solicit additional evaluators.
-The names of those who have agreed to comment will be communicated by the committee to the candidate and to those members of the unit eligible to vote on the individual's tenure.
+The names of those who have agreed to comment will be communicated by the committee to the candidate and to those members of the unit eligible to vote on the individual's tenure. - e.
+The material to be reviewed by outside evaluators will include a copy of the candidate's curriculum vitae, prepared by the candidate.
+The scope of the materials in the dossier will be at the discretion of each candidate.

-III.D.4.e
+III.D.4.f